 Lithuania - Telecoms Infrastructure, Operators, Regulations - Statistics and Analyses

-Lithuania’s small telecoms market is among the more developed in Europe.
+Lithuania’s small telecoms market is among the better developed in Europe.
 A number of alternative operators offer services although the incumbent Telia Lithuania is still the dominant operator in the fixed-line and broadband sectors.
 The number of fixed-line voice subscribers is in steady decline, attributed to fixed-to-mobile substitution.
-The cable and DSL sectors remain vibrant, offering effective competition in urban areas, though the focus among telcos as well as the government has been on investing in fibre networks, with an emphasis on delivering gigabyte data speeds.
-Fibre now account for the majority of new broadband connections.
+The cable broadband segment remains small while the DSL segment has been in decline as subscribers are migrated to fibre networks.
+The focus among telcos as well as the government has been on investing in fibre, with an emphasis on delivering gigabyte data speeds.
+Fibre now account for most new broadband connections.

 This report provides an overview of Lithuania’s fixed-line communications sector.
 It includes a variety of statistics from the regulator and the main players, as well as an overview of regulatory developments and telecommunications network infrastructure.